-- Planning (part of the cycle management), the preparation (including possible re scoping of risks and controls), providing adequate training towards the 1st line involved with the self assessment, conducting the 2nd line review on the self assessment, conducting monitoring on the measures and conducting control testing (ad hoc and during 2nd line review on the results of the self assessments performed by the 1st line. - Overseeing the progress of ICS within DKV Belgium so that ICS is performed as determined in the ICS policy and following the ERGO Group methodology; - Reviewing the ICS policy on an annual basis; - Preparing the self-assessment of the Internal Control System as part of the self assessment on effectiveness of the governance system for the NBB and the summary of the measures to mitigate eventual shortcomings; - Being the local point of contact for the Group ICS central team. - e) 1st line of defence
+- The planning and preparation of the ICS exercise and providing adequate training towards the 1st line involved with the self-assessment. - Conducting the 2nd line review on the self-assessment, monitoring on the measures and performing the control testing. - Overseeing the implementation of ICS within the company to ensure that the ICS framework is compliant with regulatory requirements & the local ICS methodology. - Reviewing the ICS policy on an annual basis.

+- Preparing the self-assessment of the Internal Control System as part of the self-assessment on effectiveness of the governance system for the NBB. - Being the local point of contact for the Group ICS central team. - e) 1st line of defence

-Process Owners are responsible for performing the annual self - assessments for the processes in scope of the ICS and the Business Risk Officer (BRO) supports the Process Owner and the Business Experts involved with performing the self - assessments.
-The BRO is also a contact person for sharing information from 1st line to 2nd line and from 2nd line to the 1st line.
-The Control Owners for performing the self - assessments in the context of the ELCA or on IT level.
-Further details on the responsibilities of the control owners and the Process Risk Officers are described within the local ICS Policy.
+Process Owners are responsible for performing the annual self-assessments for the processes in scope of the ICS.
+Business Risk Officer (BRO) are installed to support the Process Owners and the Business Experts involved with performing the self-assessments.
+The BRO is also considered an intermediary for communication between first & second line.